How to Use Coffee Grounds for Plants: UK Expert Guide 2025

 | Sage | Needs well-draining, alkaline conditions | Poor growth, disease issues |

-For vegetables like courgettes, beans, and brassicas, I use coffee grounds only in compost form.
-The composting process breaks down caffeine and other potentially harmful compounds while preserving beneficial nutrients.
+Caffeine residues in spent coffee grounds suppress germination and slow growth in sensitive plants.
+For vegetables like courgettes, beans, and brassicas, use coffee grounds only in compost form.
+The composting process breaks down caffeine while preserving nutrients.

 How to Apply Coffee Grounds to Your Lawn

-Lawn care with coffee grounds requires a completely different approach than garden beds.
-I've been maintaining organic lawns for commercial clients for over a decade, and coffee grounds can either green up your grass beautifully or create dead patches.
+Lawn care with coffee grounds requires a different approach to garden beds.
+Done right, coffee grounds green up grass nicely.
+Done wrong, they create dead patches.

 The Right Way to Feed Your Lawn:

-Mix coffee grounds with equal parts fine compost or topsoil before applying.
-This prevents the grounds from forming a water-repelling crust on your lawn surface.
-Apply this mixture at a rate of 1–2 pounds per 1000 square feet, maximum twice per growing season.
+Mix coffee grounds with equal parts fine compost or topsoil.
+This prevents the grounds from forming a waterproof crust.
+Apply at 1-2 pounds per 1000 square feet, maximum twice per growing season.

 Spring Application (March-April):